Back to Top

 </config>

-Create Schema.graphqls file in the below path in a folder. this file is used for adding the query schema and muatation schema and its path. this file contains all the things which are related to resolver class as well as description in query.
+Create a schema.graphqls file in the path below.
+This file is used for adding the query schema and mutation schema, and its path.

-Step 3 :- GraphQL queries are declared under folder etc/schema.graphqls
+Step 3 :- GraphQL queries are declared under the folder etc/schema.graphqls

 type Query {